 A second criterion for discarding erroneous sonar data is related to knowledge about the immediate surroundings of the robot.
-From knowledge of likely objects we know we can reliable detect any object within a circle of diameter 1m about the robot Consequently, any prior or subsequent range measurement within this circle can be assumed to be in error, and therefore is discarded.
+Our robot is approximately 30cm in diameter and we shall therefore assume that after a complete sonar scan, if no object "appears" in a distance less than half a meter from the robot, then the circle around the robot with a diameter of about one meter is empty.
+Consequently, any range measurement within this circle can be assumed to be in error, due to multiple bounces, and therefore is discarded.

-Once those measurements deemed to be in error are discarded, the sonar data measurements are then clustered together using the "Sphere of Influence Graph" [20].
-Assuming a minimum distance in order to avoid clustering points at the same position as separate small clusters.
-Line segments are then fit to the data clusters by splitting and merging them using a certain confidence measure to obtain new line segments with a certain confidence [MD94].
+Once those measurements deemed to be in error are discarded, the sonar data measurements are then clustered together using the "Sphere of Influence Graph" [26]. assuming a minimum distance in order to avoid clustering points at the same position as separate small clusters.
+Line segments are then fitted to the data clusters by splitting and merging them using a certain confidence measure to obtain new line segments with a certain confidence [MD94].
 From that point on, the construction of the environmental map is performed in terms of lines with a confidence measure attached to them.